Fibonacci: Numbers in Nature

 Once students become aware of how nature is full of Fibonacci numbers and the Fibonacci sequence they are able to look around and find countless examples in our natural and built world.
 This course helps students to view nature through a different, mathematical lens.

 There is no prior knowledge necessary.
-This course may also be suitable for use with highly capable students currently in Years 3 & 4.
+This is a level 5 & 6 course however, this course may also be suitable for use with highly capable students currently in Years 3 & 4.

 - Explain Fibonacci numbers and their origins

 - Identify Fibonacci numbers in nature and art

 - Generate the next number in the Fibonacci sequence

 - Create a Fibonacci rectangle and spiral

 - Level 3: Describe, continue, and create number patterns resulting from performing addition or subtraction VCMNA138

 - Level 5: Follow a mathematical algorithm involving branching and repetition (iteration) VCMNA194